 Chapter 13 Bankruptcy Attorney in Kansas City

 Most consumers who pursue bankruptcy choose either Chapter 7 or Chapter 13.
-While both of these processes are geared toward everyday people who have become entrapped in debt, and both ultimately wipe away qualifying debt, they involve very different steps.
-An experienced bankruptcy attorney can help you determine which type of bankruptcy is right for you.
+Both are designed for everyday people overwhelmed by debt, and both ultimately eliminate qualifying balances, but they follow very different paths.
+An experienced bankruptcy attorney can help you determine which chapter fits your financial situation.

 Why Choose Patton & Dean, LLC for Bankruptcy Services?